Skip to main content

 Craft an Accessible Email

 Ensure that you have included a clear and concise subject line.
 Emails compete for our attention every day.
-Subject Lines alert the reader to the content of an email by providing a preview of the email content, helping recipients determine relevance and urgency.
+Subject lines alert the reader to the content of an email by providing a preview of the email content, helping recipients determine relevance and urgency.
 To maximize effectiveness, subject lines should be clear, concise, and compelling.

 Edit Text